 Project Record Documents: As-Built drawings consisting of a scaled plan of each building showing the placement of each individual item of the Life Safety System equipment as well as raceway size and routing, junction boxes, and conductor size, quantity, and color in each raceway.
 All drawings must reflect point to point wiring, device address and programmed characteristics.
 All drawings shall be provided in AutoCAD format.
 A hard copy plot of each sheet shall also be provided.
 Provide the application program listing for the system (to the facility) as installed at the time of acceptance (disk, hard copy printout, and all required passwords).

-The Contractor shall provide three bound copies of the following, to be forwarded to the Owner at completion of project:
+Provide three bound copies of the following, to be forwarded to the Owner at completion of project:

 As-built wiring and conduit layout diagrams showing all fire alarm devices on floor plans, including wire color code and terminal numbers, and showing all interconnections in the system.